Deals

 Where to find vitamin A

-Retinol can only be derived from animal sources—sorry, vegetarians and vegans out there!
-Liver, kidney, organ meats, dairy milk, cream, butter, and eggs are all excellent sources.
+Retinoids can only be derived from animal sources—sorry, vegetarians and vegans out there!
+Liver, kidney, organ meats, dairy milk, cream, butter, and eggs are all sources.
 If you’re allergic to dairy and the thought of eating organ meats a few times a week is too much for you, try adding cod liver oil into your diet.
-It has tons of retinol, as well as vitamin D, another important mineral for skin and cell regeneration.
+It’s a good source of vitamin A, as well as vitamin D, another important mineral for skin and cell regeneration.
 Not sure how to make liver taste good?
 We’ve got a recipe for you!

 Recommended Dietary Allowance (RDA)